codepo8/linkshare/_links/template.md

 ---
-title: The title as it will show up on the browser tab
+name: The title as it will show up on the browser tab and as the headline
-name: The name as it will be shown as a headline on the page
+title: The name as it will be shown as the category
 permalink: the_file_name.html
 layout: default
 ---